paul-leonard/reading-notes/coders_computer.md

 ## Code 102

-### The Coder's Computer: Environment for Writing Code
+### Class 2:  The Coder's Computer: Environment for Writing Code

 #### Text Editor
 Text Editor is a program the developer can use to write code.
 Many different text editors exist and the choice of which one to use depends on personal preference and objective.